adamroberge/DynamicTokenLocViT/README.md

 # Dynamic Token Location for ViT Visualization

-This repository contains the implementation of a Vision Transformer (ViT) model with dynamic tokens, including class and register tokens.
+This repository contains the implementation of a **Vision Transformer (ViT) model** with dynamic tokens, including class and register tokens.
 The basic structure was based on the [DeiT code from Facebook](https://github.com/facebookresearch/deit), and the project is built upon this code.
 The idea of this project was inspired by the papers ["Vision Transformers need Registers"](https://arxiv.org/abs/2309.16588) and ["Going Deeper with Image Transformers"](https://arxiv.org/abs/2103.17239).

+This repository presents an implementation of an enhanced Vision Transformer (ViT) model with dynamic token allocation, incorporating both class tokens and register tokens.
+Built on the foundational code from [DeiT (Data-efficient Image Transformers) by Facebook](https://github.com/facebookresearch/deit), this project enhances the standard ViT architecture by allowing dynamic and customizable token management at various layers.

+Inspired by research from the papers ["Vision Transformers Need Registers"](https://arxiv.org/abs/2309.16588) and ["Going Deeper with Image Transformers"](https://arxiv.org/abs/2103.17239), this implementation introduces **flexible class and register token placement**—a unique feature that enables users to choose where these tokens are injected within the model architecture.
+This dynamic approach improves token adaptability, making the transformer more responsive to different tasks and datasets.

+Additionally, **attention map visualization** tools are provided, enabling users to better understand token interactions and their influence on the model's decision-making process.
+This contributes to **improved model interpretability** by allowing deeper insights into how the attention mechanism operates across layers and tokens.

 ## Table of Contents